benlavender/homelab-docs/guides/CheatSheet.md

 # Execution with find command.
 # With "-exec <command> {} \;" the command is executed for each file found, in order and per line.
 # With "-exec <command> {} +" the command is executed for all files found in one go.
-# Without the -mount switch, find will traverse mounted directories; caution when using -exec!
+# Use the -print switch to display the files found.
 # Find all files that begin with the name picture and delete them (use -mount to avoid traversing mounted directories):
 find <dir> -type f -name 'picture*' -exec rm {} \;
 # Find all .txt files in the current directory and delete them: